Starfinder Roleplaying Game

 The Starfinder Roleplaying Game is a science-fiction/science fantasy role-playing game published by Paizo Publishing.
 It is built on Paizo's previous game, the Pathfinder Roleplaying Game, both in its game mechanics and universe, but adapted to a more futuristic style than its fantasy predecessor; game content is intended to be easily convertible between the two systems.
 Like its predecessor, the Starfinder RPG supports adventure paths and other material written by Paizo and third party publishers.

 Background

 Starfinder draws inspiration from many other science-fiction and space opera franchises, including Star Wars, Alien, Guardians of the Galaxy, and Warhammer 40,000.
 Paizo first released a science-fiction product in 2012, with the Distant Worlds supplement to Pathfinder.
 After the success of Distant Worlds, Paizo decided to create the new system, using it as a base.

 The Starfinder RPG was announced in May 2016 on Paizo's website and officially released at Gen Con in August 2017.

+A second edition of Starfinder launched in the summer of 2025.
+Starfinder 2e is fully compatible with Pathfinder 2e, which allows a GM to introduce fantasy elements into the Starfinder setting or vice versa.
+The new rules also moved Starfinder away from the controversial Open Game License used by Wizards of the Coast to a less restricted Open RPG Creative License developed by Paizo.